 The Community Foundation of Greater Buffalo, an agency that not only handles donations within its own city area, but also manages endowments for many other clients, has been selected to do the administrative and investment functions for our Trust.
 They will also handle all necessary tax related reports and conduct occasional training seminars for officers and directors.

 HOW CAN I HELP?

 If this type of community endowment for our village and towns makes sense to you or to any group or organization to which you belong, the Sandstone Society will welcome your help as a volunteer during the campaign of the next ensuing year.
 Please complete our online form to register.
 To donate to the Sandstone Trust, click here.

 HOW CAN I APPLY FOR A GRANT?

 Applying for a Sandstone Trust grant is simple.

-- Download the GrantApplicationForm [will open new window in Adobe Reader, pdf]
+- Download the GrantApplicationForm or a fillable form [will open new window in Adobe Reader, pdf]

 - Complete the grant application

 - Mail to Medina Sandstone Society, Inc. • c/o Sandstone Trust • PO Box 25 • Medina, NY 14103